 waterfall safety information

-The marker indicates the approximate location of the car park at O'Donahue Picnic Ground, at the start of the walking track to the falls.
+The marker indicates the approximate location of the falls.
+The car park at O'Donahue Picnic Ground, at the start of one of the walking tracks to the falls, is 800 metres

 If you would like to leave a comment about this waterfall, please fill in the comment box below.